 January, December, November, October, September, August, July, June, May, April, March, February

 Edinburgh Parallel Computing Centre (EPCC) offers the opportunity to study for a PhD in areas related to high performance computing, software sustainability and data intensive computing.

 Founded in 1990, EPCC is one of the leading supercomputing centres in Europe and a major provider of training in high performance computing.
 EPCC’s expertise includes advanced research, technology transfer, commercial consultancy and the provision of supercomputer services to academia and business.

-Meanwhile our software specialists have an impressive portfolio of projects, including many industrial applications.
-We remain at the forefront of the field, for example through our leadership of the UK’s Software Sustainability Institute, ensuring that today’s new software continues to be improved and supported in the future.
+Our software specialists have an impressive portfolio of projects, including many industrial applications.
+We work at the forefront of the field, for example through our leadership of the UK’s Software Sustainability Institute, ensuring that today’s new software continues to be improved and supported in the future.